Quinton Flowers: Professional career statistics

-Postseason

 Personal life

 Flowers' father died in a drive-by shooting when Quinton was seven years old and his mother died of cancer in 2012.
 Just days prior to his first college career start in 2014, his stepbrother was shot and killed.
 Flowers has admitted that he considered taking his own life in 2016, after an aunt died.
 He has a wife, and one daughter.